-The Canadian Lymphedema Framework (CLF) and the Lymphedema Association of Québec (LAQ) warmly invite you to the 2017 national lymphedema conference, to be held in Montreal, Quebec October 27-28 2017.
-We are delighted that the McGill University Health Centre and Concordia University will collaborate in this bilingual event.
+The Canadian Lymphedema Framework (CLF) and the Lymphedema Association of Québec (LAQ) are proud to have co-hosted the 2017 National Lymphedema Conference, which was held in Montreal, Quebec October 27-28 2017.
+The McGill University Health Centre and Concordia University also collaborated on this bilingual event.

-Join us in this exciting and historical city that is also celebrating its 375th anniversary in 2017.
-We will share stimulating ideas, new research and innovative solutions to the many issues faced by people who live with lymphedema as well as the health professionals who provide their care.
+Over the course of two days, patients and health professionals shared stimulating ideas, new research and innovative solutions to the many issues faced by people who live with lymphedema as well as the health professionals who provide their care.

 Founded in 2009, the Canadian Lymphedema Framework (CLF) is an academic and patient stakeholder collaboration promoting lymphedema research, best practices and clinical development.
 The CLF is modeled on, and has a partnership with the International Lymphoedema Framework, and links with other national lymphedema frameworks and provincial associations in order to contribute to the global advancement of lymphedema care.
 The CLF core mission is to improve the management of lymphedema and related disorders in Canada.